Cunegundess/SocialMediaDashboard/README.md

 To install and run this project, follow these steps:

+1. Install Yarn:

+    `npm install -g yarn`

-1. Clone the repository:
+2. Clone the repository:

     `git clone https://github.com/Cunegundess/SocialMediaDashboard.git`

-2. Go to the project directory:
+3. Go to the project directory:

     `cd SocialMediaDashboard`

-3. Install the dependencies:
+4. Install the dependencies:

-    `npm install`
+    `yarn`

-4. Run the development server:
+5. Run the development server:

-    `npm start`
+    `yarn start`

-5. Open [http://localhost:3000](http://localhost:3000/) in your browser to see the dashboard.
+6. Open [http://localhost:3000](http://localhost:3000/) in your browser to see the dashboard.

 </br>